hubbards/sequence-alignment-haskell/README.md

 ### GHCi

-Run GHCi with the command `stack exec ghci`.
+Run GHCi with the command `stack ghci`.
 In GHCi, load the `Align` module with the `:m Align` option.

 ### Run App